 Clicking on a subject heading below will take you into the University Library's online catalog.

-Rice Carter Ballard was probably born around 1800 in Virginia.
-By the late 1820s, he was involved in the interstate slave trade, buying slaves in the southeastern states, especially Virginia and North Carolina, and selling them in New Orleans and Natchez.
-By 1831, Ballard was involved in a slave trading partnership with Isaac Franklin and John Armfield, who ran one of the largest interstate slave trading operations of the nineteenth century.
-Ballard moved from Virginia to Natchez in the fall of 1836, and by this time had formed a company called Ballard, Franklin, and Co. in Natchez, which was involved in the slave trade.
+Rice Carter Ballard, a white plantation owner and trafficker in enslaved people, was probably born around 1800 in Virginia.
+By the late 1820s, he was involved in interstate trafficking of enslaved people, buying enslaved people in the southeastern states, especially Virginia and North Carolina, and selling them in New Orleans and Natchez.
+By 1831, Ballard was engaged in a partnership with Isaac Franklin and John Armfield, who ran one of the largest interstate trafficking operations of the nineteenth century.
+Ballard moved from Virginia to Natchez in the fall of 1836, and by this time had formed a company called Ballard, Franklin, and Co. in Natchez, which was involved in the trafficking of enslaved people.
 Ballard was also a partner in his brother's general merchandise company, James Ballard and Co.

-Ballard seems to have stopped trading in slaves by the late 1830s, but he was involved in many kinds of financial transactions.
+Ballard seems to have stopped trafficking enslaved people by the late 1830s, but he was involved in many kinds of financial transactions.
 By the early 1840s, Ballard was beginning to purchase plantations in Mississippi, Louisiana, and Arkansas in partnership with Judge Samuel S. Boyd of Natchez.
-He spent the remainder of his life, until his death in 1860, managing these plantations.
+He spent the remainder of his life, until his death in 1860, managing these plantations whose operations depended upon enslaved labor.

 Ballard married Louise Berthe of Louisville, Ky., in the spring of 1840.
 They had three children: Ella Ballard, born in 1841, and twins Ann Carter Ballard and Charlotte Berthe Ballard, born in the fall of 1847.
 Although his wife and children lived permanently in Louisville, Ballard spent much of his time at the plantations, especially in Mississippi.
 Many of Ballard's correspondents addressed him as Colonel Ballard, but it is not clear how he got this rank.Back to Top

-The collection is organized into groupings of letters, financial materials, legal materials, other papers, and volumes.
-Some financial and legal items are found with letters with which they were enclosed.
+The collection is organized into Series 1.
+Correspondence; Series 2.
+Financial Materials; Series 3.
+Legal Materials; Series 4.
+Other Papers; and Series 5.
+Volumes.
+Some financial and legal items are found in Series 1.
+Correspondence with letters with which they were enclosed.

-Letters received by Ballard and by R. C. Ballard and Co. between 1831 and 1834 pertain to the interstate slave trade.
-Most letters in this period are from Ballard's partners in human trafficking, Isaac Franklin, James R. Franklin, and John Armfield of Franklin and Armfield.
+Series 1.
+Correspondence is divided into 3 subseries of chronological groupings.
+Subseries 1.1. consists of letters received by Ballard and by R. C. Ballard and Co. between 1831 and 1834 pertain to interstate trafficking in enslaved people.
+Most letters in this period are from Ballard's trafficking partners, Isaac Franklin, James R. Franklin, and John Armfield of Franklin and Armfield.
 Other correspondents include C. M. Rutherford, L. R. Starkes, and Joseph G. Blakey.
 Ballard received most of his mail in Richmond, Va., but occasionally in Warrenton, Miss.
 Franklin wrote from New Orleans, La. or Natchez, Miss., and Armfield wrote from Alexandria, Va.

-Letters received by Ballard between 1835 and 1842, document what seems to be a transitional period, when most of Ballard's correspondents were his human trafficking partners, but the letters no longer contain the day to day business of the interstate slave trade.
+Subseries 1.2. consists of letters received by Ballard between 1835 and 1842, document what seems to be a transitional period, when most of Ballard's correspondents were his partners in trafficking enslaved people, but the letters no longer contain the day-to-day business of trafficking.
 Some letters, including several from Henry Clay, discuss the legality of the sales of enslaved people in Mississippi.
-Other letters in this time period mark the beginnings of Ballard's life as a slavery era plantation owner in the Lower Mississippi River Valley.
+Other letters in this time period mark the beginnings of Ballard's life as a slavery era plantation owner and enslaver in the Lower Mississippi River Valley.

-The financial materials are arranged by year, and items document the same activities described in the letters.
-Receipts, notes, accounts, bills, calculations, legal statements of debt, and other financial materials from Ballard's human trafficking, his slavery era plantation ownership, and his private life.
-The materials from the 1820s and 1830s document Ballard's activities in the interstate slave trade; materials from the 1840s and 1850s are primarily concerned with plantation business and Ballard's frequent loans of money to his acquaintances.
+Series 2.
+Financial Materials, arranged by year, document the same activities described in the letters.
+Materials include receipts, notes, accounts, bills, calculations, legal statements of debt, and other financial materials.
+Records from the 1820s and 1830s document Ballard's activities in interstate trafficking of enslaved people; materials from the 1840s and 1850s are primarily concerned with plantation business and Ballard's frequent loans of money to his acquaintances.
 In 1833, Nathaniel White gave Ballard a number of receipts for money he was given to use in the purchase of people who were enslaved.

 The individual plantations had their own accounts with Ballard's New Orleans commission merchants, Nalle and Cox (later Nalle, Cox, and Co., and W. Cox and Co.), detailed records of which exist for much of the 1840s through 1855.
 Some years are much better documented than others; there is relatively little from the years 1856-1860 compared to the abundance of records from the 1840s and early 1850s.
 There are some interesting documents in the undated folders, including a list of the titles and prices of books purchased and "a memorandum" which appears to be payments made to enslaved people for their personal poultry.

-Legal materials, including court judgments and opinions, contracts and other agreements, summonses, a will, and other materials, are mainly from Mississippi, Kentucky, and Virginia.
+Series 3.
+Legal Materials, including court judgments and opinions, contracts and other agreements, summonses, a will, and other materials, are mainly from Mississippi, Kentucky, and Virginia.
 There is closely related material in letters and volumes.
 See especially the enclosures in the volumes, where there are other contracts between Franklin, Armfield, and Ballard.

-Other papers include lists of enslaved people, medical prescriptions, printed material, and other documentation of plantation life.
+Series 4.
+Other Papers include lists of enslaved people, medical prescriptions, printed material, and other documentation of plantation life.
 Materials that are closely related to each other are grouped together, such as lists of enslaved people and medical materials.
-Researchers should bear in mind that the financial materials and volumes contain many lists of enslaved people in the context of the interstate slave trade and plantation administration.
+Researchers should bear in mind that the financial materials and volumes contain many lists of enslaved people in the context of interstate trafficking of enslaved people and plantation administration.
 Most of the other papers are obviously related to Ballard's plantations or business; others are somewhat mysterious (for example, a long description of a trip in Belgium, the author and date of which are unknown).
-Of particular interest is the "Know-Nothing Resolution the counsel of Louisville would not Entertain" in folder 413.
+Of particular interest is the "Know-Nothing Resolution the counsel of Louisville would not Entertain" (folder 413).

-Volumes contain financial information concerning Ballard's human trafficking business in the interstate slave trade from 1831 to 1835 and daily operations and cotton production at Magnolia Plantation between 1846 and 1853.
-Plantation journals for Magnolia and other plantations including Laurell, Elcho, and Wagram contain a wide variety of information about the day to day functioning of the plantations and the lives of the people enslaved and overseers.
+Series 5.
+Volumes contain financial information concerning Ballard's business in interstate trafficking of enslaved people from 1831 to 1835 and daily operations and cotton production at Magnolia Plantation between 1846 and 1853.
+Plantation journals for Magnolia and other plantations, including Laurell, Elcho, and Wagram, contain a wide variety of information about the day-to-day functioning of the plantations, the lives of the overseers and enslaved people, their labor that the plantations depended upon, and their family units.

 Arrangement of the volumes is chronological by the latest date in the volume.
 The enclosures in each volume are in a folder following that volume.
 Where the volume was given a title of some kind by its users, that title is given in quotations.
 A number of the volumes have the title "Cotton Plantation Record and Account Book."
 These are preprinted books with spaces for various inventories, daily journal entries, and records of cotton picked by each enslaved person.
 The overseers often did not fill the books out completely but used only some of the printed forms.
 These books include an essay on "The Duties of an Overseer" on the last page.